THOMASELOVE/431-2018-project/OKtaskA.md

 ### J-L

+- **Tianxin (Elena) Jiang**, "Sleep Health in NHANES"
+    - Uses [NHANES 2015-16](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?BeginYear=2015) data from the demographic and questionnaire forms, including sleep disorders information.
+One of the predictors of interest is your typical bedtime, which poses some interesting modeling challenges.
 - **Aravindan (Ara) Krishnan**, "Probe Intensity and Protein Reporters in Gene Expression Analysis"
     - Uses de-identified, appropriate-to-share data from the Mizutani Lab at CWRU.
 The subjects of this study are brain cells from 8 male and 8 female Vglut-GTRACE D. melanogaster fruit flies.
 Same study as Jacqui Yarman.
 - **Susan Linder**, "Heading in the Right Direction: Using Science to Predict Concussion Recovery"